IAG losses swell as fuel prices, weak Spain hurt

 Reflecting the broader economic weakness, traffic at Stansted airport, which is popular with budget airlines flying into London, was down 2.7 percent and group-wide cargo was 1.1 percent weaker, driven by a 2.5 percent drop at Heathrow.

-The airline operator said Iberia made an operating loss of 170 million euros in the first three months of the year while the loss at British Airways was less than half that at 62 million pounds.
+The airline operator said Iberia made an operating loss of 170 million euros ($220.3 million) in the first three months of the year while the loss at British Airways was less than half that at 62 million pounds ($100.2 million).

 European airlines often lose money in the post-Christmas lull which is a traditionally quiet time for holiday travel.